sjtalkar/sjtalkar.github.io/NLP course notes.md

 ## SMOOTHING
+ Smoothing is different from Unknown words
+ What do we do with words that are in our vocabulary (they are not unknown words) but appear in a test set in an unseen context (for example they appear after a word they never appeared after in training)?

 Why
-  - Becuase of zeroing out of certain words when not seen in original training corpus
+  - Because of zeroing out of certain words when not seen in original training corpus
   - Helps with generalizations
   - Works for words but not n-grams

+Intuition : Shave off a bit of probability mass from some more frequent events and give it to the events we’ve never seen

 ### Add-one estimation or Laplace smoothing
 - Pretend that we saw each word one more time than we did.
 - Just add one to all the counts